A Piece of Cake (film): Production

-It was made at Highbury Studios as a second feature for release by the Rank Organisation.
+It was made at Highbury Studios for release by the Rank Organisation.

 Reception

 The Monthly Film Bulletin wrote: "This slight story soon becomes involved, and is funny in very few parts.
 The film is slow-moving and the actors could have possibly made more progress with better material.
 The photography is good and so is a castle sequence; but the film, in short, is not entertaining, and the inclusion of a sadly modernised version of "Cherry Ripe" does not help."'

+Kine Weekly wrote: "The trick of making out a comedy to be a dream has often proved an effective method of getting away with stale and silly jokes, but the stuff palmed off here is completely beyond redemption.
+One of Highbury Studio's worst nightmares."

+The Daily Film Renter wrote: "Laurence Naismith, Sam Costa, Miki Hood, Jon Pertwee and others in the cast work desperately hard to make the episodes seem funny, but only with limited success."